lsst-ts/tssw_developer_guide/doc/guidelines/development/jenkinsfile.rst

 :build_all_idl: This will build all of the IDL files if true.
 :extra-packages: An array of strings in the form of "organization/repo_name" to clone and build that are not already included in the develop environment image.
 :kickoff_jobs: An array of strings of the names of the Jenkins jobs to kickoff before the build is declared done.
+:has_doc_site: Does this package have a doc site?
+If false, skips the ``build and upload documentation`` stage on the CI.

 .. literalinclude:: ./Jenkinsfile.example